 with CFSI's Annual National Fire and Emergency Services Dinner

-Conducted assessments and prepared a "Report of the Assessment of Vulnerabilities of the Navy Ships to Multiple Threats and Hazards from Multiple Causes and Sources with Recommendations to Reduce/Eliminate these Vulnerabilities" under contract with the Office of the Secretary of Defense.
+In July 2001, conducted assessments and prepared a "Report of the Assessment of Vulnerabilities of Navy Ships to Multiple Threats and Hazards from Multiple Causes and Sources with Recommendations to Reduce/Eliminate these Vulnerabilities" under contract with the Office of the Secretary of Defense.
 Threats and hazards included: anthrax by mail and hi-jacked aircraft.
-This report shows that it is impossible to project ships, aircraft, trains, buildings, bridges, water systems, etc. from determined terrorists
+This report shows that it is impossible to project ships, aircraft, trains, buildings, bridges, water systems, etc. from determined terrorists.

 NAVY MOBILE AIRCRAFT FIREFIGHTING TRAINER

 Used to Conduct Live Fire Training of Capitol Hill & White House First Responders

 April 25, 2001 (Four and a half months before 9/11) and April 30, 2002.

 Below graphs depict the significant decreases in the number of shipboard fire mishaps and dollar losses from shipboard fires from 1987(when DFPA had its first conference) until 1998.
 These graphs were prepared by the Office of the Assistant Secretary of the Navy For Safety and Survivability (AS S&S)